kobotoolbox/docs/source/lower_file_size.md

 ![image](/images/lower_file_size/open_cam.png)

-## KoBoCollect
+## KoboCollect

-In KoBoCollect, when you take a photo, you will now be asked which app should be used by default: Choose Open Camera and select 'Always' so you are not asked again.
+In KoboCollect, when you take a photo, you will now be asked which app should be used by default: Choose Open Camera and select 'Always' so you are not asked again.

 ## Open Camera